painellope/BRZ-2017/CAN Decoding/Trying to Wrap My Head Around CANBUS Frames.md

 > Note: if you make your own dashboard that links into custom inputs, remember that other users need to have same XML available for the dashboard to work correctly.
 Another solution would be to make the dashboard use [RealDash > build-in inputs](www.realdash.net/manuals/targetid.php) and use the *Input Mapping* feature in RealDash *Settings->Units & Values->Input Mapping*.

+When building the XML for my BRZ via the preglobal_2015 dbc file, many new Custom inputs were created as the DBC file used generic labels and names for each frame rather than the RealDash specific targetId's.
+I've been going through RealDash and manually assigning each value with the custom input created when I converted the dbc file.

+my.realdash.com has a tool built in that allows you to upload dbc files which it will then convert to xml and upload to your "Garage" I believe you need to have the paid subscription to RealDash to use this feature however.